What Should I Know About Lung Cancer Caused by Asbestos?

 What types of lung cancers does asbestos cause?

 Asbestos exposure can cause any type of lung cancer.
 The two broad classifications of lung cancer are non-small cell and small cell, which are subcategorized by cell type.
 People with a smoking history are more susceptible to asbestos-related lung cancer.
-Asbestos is also the primary cause of pleural mesothelioma, which forms in the lining outside the lungs and is not considered lung cancer.
+Asbestos is also the primary cause of pleural mesothelioma, a cancer that forms in the lining around the lungs and is not considered lung cancer.

 Does everyone exposed to asbestos get lung cancer?